snrnats/doc-centre/docfx_project/pro/reports/traffic-profile.md

     <img src="../images/reports/traffic-profile-table.png"/>
 </a>

-The consignment data table visual lists the following information for each carrier (with any report filters taken into account):
+The consignment data table visual lists the following information for each of your companies (with any report filters taken into account):

 * **Consignments** - Number of consignments manifested.
 * **Packages** - Number of packages manifested.